What is the SPUR Location Grants Program?

 How do I apply?

-The Accelerator Program application is a three-stage competitive process.
+The SPUR Location Grants Program application is a three-stage competitive process.

 Create a submission via a secure online platform, providing details of your business, an explanation of your project/product/service, a plan and budget and the expected outcomes.